 However traditional materials are making a comeback.
 This is following improvement in the technology from the treatment of the materials to the construction of the materials and casements themselves.

 Maintenance: Pros and Cons

 Of course, UPVC still has many benefits.
-UPVC is a highly resistant material which allows use of any detergent for cleaning and does not require painting over or lubrication of any sort during its lifetime.
+UPVC is a highly resistant material which allows the use of any detergent for cleaning and does not require painting over or lubrication of any sort during its lifetime.
 This does away with the usual hassles of periodic painting or polishing that used to be required in the case of wooden window casements.

-Use of such paint or polish could also prove hazardous to children and infants given to tendencies of biting or licking the painted or polished surfaces of wooden windows.
+Use of such paint or polish could also prove hazardous to children and infants were given to tendencies of biting or licking the painted or polished surfaces of wooden windows.
 However, with the new composite materials available for the job, that now require minimal maintenance, this is no longer an issue.